accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 1. Open the PDF file.
 2. Fill in form fields with values that are likely to cause input errors (e.g. entering an incorrectly formatted email address).
 3. Use the tab key to exit fields or, if the form allows it, to send the form.
-4. For each form field that has a format control, check that the instruction or indication of the data type
+4. For each form field that has an input validation, check that the instruction or indication of the data type
     - is indicated by means of visible text near the field, prior to form validation;
     - is contained in the field's tooltip, prior to form validation.
 7. If this is the case, the criterion is validated.